-Benefiting from a diverse program, the New School of Business Administration building is centered around a five-story atrium that is animated with activities.
-By arranging a variety of spaces – informal meeting and study areas, gardens, classrooms, business incubators, student spaces, faculty and administrative offices and retail – to maximize communication and connectivity, the space goes beyond a transitional corridor and creates community for the School, the University and the neighborhood.
+Centered around a five-story glass atrium that is animated with activities, the School of Business benefits from a diverse program.
+By arranging a variety of spaces – informal meeting and study areas, gardens, classrooms, business incubators, student spaces, faculty and administrative offices and retail – to maximize communication and connectivity, the project promotes an inclusive attitude toward learning.
+Flexible, student-focused informal learning spaces are evenly distributed throughout the building to act as social anchor points helping to elevate the space beyond a transitional corridor and create a pedestrian-friendly space for students and the greater University community.

 Utilizing passive sustainable strategies to minimize the environmental impact while simultaneously prioritizing human comfort and wellbeing, this new social hub is expected to achieve LEED Platinum status; continuing Portland State University's reputation as an institution dedicated to social, economic, and environmental sustainability.

 Portland, OR, USA

 615 SW Harrison Street

 Portland, OR 97201